-As a researcher, her academic writings that examine the novel characters of digital projected moving-image artworks have been published in the Leonardo Journal (MIT Press) and Practices of Projections, published by Oxford University Press (2019).
-She participated in several conferences and symposiums including SIGGRAPH 2018 and NEXUS Pavilion, organized by La Biennale di Venezia and European Commission, and continuously gives artist talks in the corporates and institutions, such as Foster+Partners.
+Kang is featured in Bloomberg’s ‘Art+Technology’ series and her writings have been published in the Leonardo Journal (MIT Press) and Practices of Projections, published by Oxford University Press.
+She participated in several conferences and symposiums including SIGGRAPH and NEXUS Pavilion, organized by La Biennale di Venezia and continuously gives artist talks in the corporates and institutions, such as Politecnico di Milano, SOAS London, Sotherby’s Insitutue of Art London, and Foster+Partners.

 The raison d'être of Kang’s work is to explore boundaries.
 Rather than focusing on the making of objects, her work explores the cultivation of relational environments through spatial projection mapping installations.
 Fundamentally, it originated from Kang’s awareness that dualistic thoughts are losing validity today as borders are constantly shifting.
 Through practice, Kang attempts to disrupt the opposition between a variety of concepts: materiality/immateriality, reality/virtuality, presence/absence, fact/fiction, analog/digital, art/technology, history/myth—all of which are central notions to our perceptual orientation and epistemic ordering of the world.
 Kang’s works do not really belong anywhere between these conflicting values; instead, her work attempts to generate mixed-reality environments, engendering perceptual ambiguity and leading the audience to reflect on this dichotomy.